Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Experiments

 \section{Experiments}

-As demonstrations of how the new inclusive-NRF approach can be flexibly and effectively used, specific inclusive-NRF models are developed and thoroughly evaluated for a number of tasks - unsupervised/supervised image generation, semi-supervised classification and anomaly detection.

-First, we report experiments on synthetic datasets, which helps to illustrate different models and learning methods.
-Then, extensive experiments are conducted to evaluate the performances of our approach (inclusive-NRFs) and various existing methods on real-world datasets.
+First, we report experimental result on synthetic dataset, which helps to illustrate different generative models and learning methods.
+Then, extensive experiments are conducted to evaluate the performances of our approach (inclusive-NRFs) and various existing methods for image generation and anomaly detection on real-world datasets.
 We refer to Appendix \ref{sec:exp-details} for experimental details and additional results.